open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 When we refresh the page, our element should now be styled.

-Next, let's add the same HTML outside our component on the page:
+To see the encapsulation in action, we can add the same content of our template to the page outside our component:

 ```html
 <!DOCTYPE html>